foss-scribe/portfolio/content/resume.md

 ## Profile

-I am a senior technical writer and trainer with almost 20 years of experience producing high-quality documentation and training material for technical, business and generalist audiences.
-I have worked in manufacturing, banking, engineering services, software development, sports tech, and analytics sectors, delivering high-quality web, mobile and print documentation.
+A senior technical writer and trainer with an exceptional blend of documentation and technical abilities.
+Significant experience producing high-quality documentation and training material for technical, business and generalist audiences across APAC and the EU.
+Broad industry participation including manufacturing, banking and financial service, engineering services, software development, sports tech, analytics and publishing sectors.
+A specialist in *docs as code* using Git, Markdown, AsciiDoc, static site generators, and CI/CD to automate and rapidly publish docs to market at scale, while minimising the costs of production and improving quality.

-I specialise in creating and managing *docs as code* using Git, Markdown, AsciiDoc, static site generators, and CI/CD-based automated single-source publishing to the web, mobile and print.
+## Key skills

-I have a high degree of technical literacy with fluency in RESTful APIs, Python, JavaScript, PHP, HTML/CSS, Bash, Linux, macOS and AWS-based DevOps.
+Technical Documentation, Technical Writing, Editing, Docs as Code, Training, Instructional Design, Proposal Writing, Collaboration Tools (JIRA, Confluence, Slack), Mentoring, Problem Solving, Automation, API Testing, Project Management, Agile, Scrum, CI/CD

-## Experience
+## Professional Experience

 ### Technical Writer, Specialized Bicycle Components, 2020-2023